Walsh and Coop: it should have been good

 Many people thought Cooper was washed up after this dull and rather silly movie, and he himself was tempted to share that view.
 Of course High Noon the following year changed all that.

-Very much a 1950s Warners A (= B) Western but Hunnicutt and, especially, Gary Cooper make it a must-see.
+Very much a stodgy early-1950s Warners Western but Hunnicutt and, especially, Gary Cooper make it a must-see.